 Philosophical Foundations of Education

-The study of philosophical foundations of education is an interdisciplinary subject that involves humanities, sociology, philosophy and the history of educational trends.
+Studies in the philosophical foundations of education explore humanities, sociology, philosophy and the history of educational trends.
 Educational policy and its methods are the main facets of a degree program.
-Students are prepared for future roles as education administrators and sociologists.
+Read on to learn more.

 Inside Philosophical Foundations of Education